Thank you for visiting the VTC Rodeo Queen website! We are delighted to announce our 2020 VTC Rodeo Queen Candidate

-This is the fifth year in a row our organization has the honor of sponsoring a capable, community-minded young woman in her quest to become the Santa Maria Elks Rodeo Queen.
+This is the sixth year in a row our organization has the honor of sponsoring a capable, community-minded young woman in her quest to become the Santa Maria Elks Rodeo Queen.
 These Rodeo Queen campaigns are fast paced and demanding, and we are always in awe of the dedication demonstrated by our candidates as they work to raise money for local non-profits.

 We have a variety of events, raffles and sponsorship opportunities, all ways in which you can support your community and have a great time doing it!
 Here on our website you can find everything you need to enjoy the 2020 Santa Maria Elks Rodeo, Parade and Queen Contest, including all available event tickets and raffle tickets.
 And don’t forget to visit VTC’s Facebook page to see the latest news, photos and event information for our Rodeo Queen Candidate: Facebook

 Please feel free to call us if you have any questions at all.
-We look forward to seeing you at our events, but to get a head start on meeting Kate be sure to see this website’s home page!
+We look forward to seeing you at our events!

 VTC Rodeo Queen Sponsor Committee